The Nobel Prize in Chemistry 2000

 Born: 20 August 1936, Tokyo, Japan

-Affiliation at the time of the award: University of Tsukuba, Tokyo, Japan
+Affiliation at the time of the award: University of Tsukuba, Tsukuba, Japan

 Prize share: 1/3